2nanoori/2nanoori.github.io/_posts/2025-08-25-scaling-timeseries-data-processing-mx-n-strategy-part1.md

 - **Performance Test Design**: Test scenarios and metrics for measuring the limits of our TSDB.
 - **Validation**: The results of our hypothesis tested with real data, including its successes and limitations.

 Was the "Immediate Transformation" approach able to prove our hypothesis in the PoC?

-Find out in Part 2.
+**Spoiler Alert**: The team's feedback led to a completely different approach that was simpler, more practical, and ultimately more effective.
+Discover how collaborative refinement transformed our complex stream processing architecture into a pragmatic solution in Part 2.

 ---